nagornovys/nagornovys.github.io/README.md

 Ph.D. in Physics, 2001, Ulyanovsk State University, Russia

 ### CAREER
+- AI Research Institute, **Chief Researcher** at the The National Institute of Advanced Industrial Science and Technology (AIST), Tokyo, Japan, since 2020.

-- Div. of Bioinformatics, Research Inst. **Project Researcher** at the National Cancer Center Japan, Tokyo, Japan, since 2017.
+- Div. of Bioinformatics, Research Inst. **Specially Appointed Researcher** at the National Cancer Center Japan, Tokyo, Japan, since 2017.

 - Dept. of Physics, The University of Tokyo, Japan. **Project Researcher** 2016-2020